What Is Citizenship Education and Why Is it Important?

-We are living in a historical moment—with a variety of interconnected global issues: a pandemic, widespread inequality, and climate change.
-Given the complex and global scale of these problems, we need to prepare our young people to meet these challenges as informed and empowered citizens.
+We live in a complicated world with a variety of interconnected global challenges: widespread inequality, racial injustice, climate change, and an ongoing pandemic.
+Given the scale of these problems, we need to prepare our young people to meet these challenges as informed, motivated, and empowered citizens.

-The spread of COVID-19 and the fight for racial justice require collective action, and meeting this call for collective work requires a citizenry that’s empathetic, empowered, and motivated.
-But building an informed electorate is no easy feat and you may be asking yourself big questions like, “How can we teach tenets of citizenship to the next generation so they understand global issues and are motivated to find solutions?”
+But building an informed electorate is no easy feat.
+It requires teaching the tenets of citizenship to the next generation so they understand global issues and are motivated to find solutions.

 The Importance of Citizenship Education